Numerical gravitational backreaction on cosmic string loops from simulation: Results

 This vanishing of the bump is indicative of the smoothing of small-scale structure.
 For a string of length $L$, the value of $P_n$ for any $n$ captures the typical contribution of a segment of string of length $L/n$ to the power spectrum.
 Thus, a peak at some $n_\text{max}$ indicates a strong contribution at a scale of $L/n_\text{max}$ on the loop, meaning that we should expect significant structure (changes in the direction of the string) at those scales on the loop.
 The decrease in the height of the peak indicates that the variation in this structure (or the typical magnitude of a change in direction) is decreasing; loosely, the string is becoming smoother.
 The decreasing value of $n_\text{max}$ indicates that the scale on which we expect variation is growing.

 By the time we reach about $\chi=0.3$, the bump has vanished.
 This is not to say that the loop is completely smooth; it's still possible to have a few large, rapid changes in the direction of the loop without leading to a large bump in the power spectrum at the associated mode number.\footnote{Alternately, one may have such changes at all length scales, as in the ``pure kink'' power spectrum commonly used in predicting cosmic string GWB, which follows a power-law in $n$.} Our loops typically have a few of these large, rapid changes, even at $\chi=0.7$.
-We will discuss the implication of this for cusps further in a following section.
+We discuss the implication of this for cusps further in a following section.
+As the $nP_n$ represented here are for the least-segmented subpopulation we studied, more segmented loops (formed, on average, at later times) will have larger bumps at low evaporation fraction, although these are still quickly removed by backreaction (see Sec.~\ref{ssec:kinks} for further discussion).
+However, the impact on the GWB would be reduced, as loops at greater $\chi$ contribute more than those at lesser $\chi$; see Ref.~\cite{sgwb-paper} for further details.

-As a final note regarding $P_n$, its values at the smallest $n$ do not significantly change shape with $\chi$, although the amplitude decreases by around 20\%.
+As a final note regarding $P_n$, its values at the smallest $n$ do not significantly change shape with $\chi$, although the amplitude increases by around 20\%.
 These smallest $n$ represent the largest-scale structure, or what one might call the overall ``shape'' of the loop.
-The similar shape can be understood as a consequence of the scale at which backreaction is effective growing like $\Gamma G\mu t$.
+The similar shape can be understood as a consequence of the scale at which backreaction is effective growing as $\Gamma G\mu t$.
 With $\Gamma G\mu\ll 1$, we would need to wait until extremely late times until the entire loop's shape is significantly modified by backreaction, on the order of $t\sim L_0/\Gamma G\mu$.
 However, this is comparable to the loop lifetime, and so in effect the loop's initial shape persists for most of its life.

-The data shown in Fig.~\ref{fig:Pn-by-evaporation} is available on \href{https://doi.org/10.5281/zenodo.14037540}{Zenodo}.
+The data shown in Fig.~\ref{fig:Pn-by-evaporation} is available on \href{https://doi.org/10.5281/zenodo.14037540}{Zenodo}~\cite{wachter_2024_14037540}.

 Another measure of interest related to the power spectrum is the measure of the total power radiated in gravitational waves, \be \Gamma = \sum_n P_n\,. \ee This tells us roughly how much energy loss (length loss) to expect per unit time for the loop; accounting for the coupling to gravity gives $dL/dt = -\Gamma G\mu$, from which we obtain the common approximations $L = L_0 - \Gamma G\mu t$ (valid for $\Gamma$ constant in time) and $\Delta L = \Gamma G\mu L/2$ (for a single oscillation of period $T=L/2$ at constant $\Gamma$).